Bill13579/plu_activation/paper.md

 The results in Figure 4 demonstrate the ReLU, GELU, and Snake models fail, producing simple linear or single-curved boundaries with high final losses (0.6266, 0.5567, 0.5870 respectively).

 The PLU network, in stark contrast, achieves a final loss of **0.4165**.
-Remarkably, the network achieves this with only two neurons and a single, shared activation function shape, demonstrating the power of a well-formed inductive bias.
+Remarkably, the network achieves this with only two neurons and a single, shared activation function shape.

 On a separate run, it is able to achieve an even lower loss of 0.3046, the example image of which is provided in the accompanying examples in the code repository.